Generic Name: estropipate (ES troe PIP ate)

-If you need major surgery with long-term bed rest, you may need to stop using this medicine for a short time.
+If you need major surgery or will be on long-term bed rest, you may need to stop using Ogen 1.25 for a short time.
 Any doctor or surgeon who treats you should know that you are using Ogen 1.25.

 Store this medication at room temperature away from moisture and heat.

 Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
 Do not take two doses at one time.